Skip to main content

 Create a source

-Create a Source by making a request to /api/v1/projects/{project}/hostedextractors/sources containing just the external ID of the extractor you want to create.
-See the Source API specification.
+Create a Source by sending a request to /api/v1/projects/{project}/hostedextractors/sources.
+Include the cdf-version: beta header.
+For the full request schema, see the Source API specification.

 {